sbuss/yellowbridge_flash_cards/README.md

 python scrape.py
 ```

-The above checks out & installs dependencies, as well as generate 'deck.txt'.
+The above checks out & installs dependencies, as well as generates `deck.txt`.